PLENARY SESSION SPEAKERS

 Barbara has worked within the United Way of Utah County overseeing several programs including a volunteer-based home visitation program manned with volunteers, the Help Me Grow (HMG) system statewide in Utah, the statewide implementation of Strengthening Families Framework: Five Protective Factors and working within the early childhood area to build regional and state systems that support parents.
 She continues to oversee several programs within the United Way of Utah County as VP of Community Impact.
 She has trained nationally with the Strengthening Families Framework Training Team through the National Alliance of Children’s Trust Funds and supported the national HMG Team in advising states that are in the process of implementing a HMG.
 She developed a parent engagement tool that has been disseminated across HMG national affiliates.
 Her unique skill sets of a business owner, community volunteer and organizer and public administrator have proven to be instrumental in building collaborative teams to meet the needs of communities, families and children.

-Michelle Lee, The Ounce of Prevention Fund, Educare Learning Network
+Michelle Lee, Start Early, Educare Learning Network

 Michelle is a licensed clinical professional counselor who has worked individually with families and has provided consultation and training to professionals around facilitating attuned interactions that have resulted in professionals being better able to communicate effectively and efficiently with their families and colleagues.
 She has worked both as a teacher and infant mental health specialist with The Erikson Institute, a graduate school in child development.
-She currently works with the Educare Learning Network as part of the Ounce of Prevention Fund as an Implementation Advisor on their Intensive Family Engagement team where she delivers training, consultation and technical assistance to more than 23 Educare sites devoted to delivering high quality early childhood practices.
+She currently works with the Educare Learning Network as part of Start Early (formely the Ounce of Prevention Fund) as an Implementation Advisor on their Intensive Family Engagement team where she delivers training, consultation and technical assistance to more than 23 Educare sites devoted to delivering high quality early childhood practices.
 She received her undergraduate degree and certificate in elementary education from Duke University and her Master’s Degree in Human Services and Counseling from DePaul University.

 Jim McKay, Prevent Child Abuse West Virginia

-Jim McKay is Director of Prevent Child Abuse West Virginia, a project of TEAM for West Virginia Children, and serves as Policy Director for the Children’s Trust Funds Alliance.
+Jim is the Director of Prevent Child Abuse West Virginia, a project of TEAM for West Virginia Children, and serves as Policy Director for the Children’s Trust Funds Alliance.
 He has helped found and lead various initiatives to improve the lives of children in West Virginia including the Our Babies: Safe & Sound Campaign, Circle of Parents WV, the WV ACEs Coalition, the WV State Task Force on Preventing Child Sexual Abuse, and the WV Legislative Action Team for Children and Families.
 He is also a member of the National Child Abuse Coalition.
 Previously, he was Director of Time Out Youth Shelter, a crisis shelter for runaway youth in Huntington, WV and Director of Operations for the WV Education Alliance, promoting private support for public education.

 Amy Shapley Moseley, Shapley Consulting